vigge93-BTH-courses/PA1450-Development-task/README.md

 ### Modules

 All modules should have a corresponding test-file with the name test_{module_name}.py placed in the tests folder.
+Don't forget to import the module you are testing!

 ### Methods

 * Every method should have one or more unit-test associated with them to test their functionality.
 * All comparisons for testing purposes are done with the assert operation.
 * Unit tests should test all execution paths in a method.
+This is measured with the coverage coverage.
 * The name of the test method starts with ``test_``

 ### Integration